hengruizhang98/CCA-SSG/README.md

-#  From Canonical Correlation Analysis to Self-supervised Graph Neural Networks
+#  [NeurIPS 2021]-From Canonical Correlation Analysis to Self-supervised Graph Neural Networks
-Code for CCA-SSG model proposed in the paper [From Canonical Correlation Analysis to Self-supervised Graph Neural Networks](https://arxiv.org/abs/2106.12484).
+Code for CCA-SSG model proposed in the NeurIPS 2021 paper [From Canonical Correlation Analysis to Self-supervised Graph Neural Networks](https://arxiv.org/abs/2106.12484).

 ## Dependencies